jeremytenjo/reload-roblox-studio-simulator/README.md

 ### Required: Set WebSocket Port

-The extension requires an explicit WebSocket port configuration.
+The extension requires an explicit port configuration.
 Each VS Code instance should use a unique port to support multiple simultaneous Roblox Studio instances.

 #### In VS Code